-On April 28, 2016, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, as sales agent, pursuant to which we could have, from time to time, issued and sold common stock with an aggregate value of up to \$15.0 million in at-the-market, or ATM, sales.
-On the same day, we filed a prospectus supplement under our existing shelf registration relating to the Sales Agreement.
-Cowen acted as sole sales agent for any sales made under the Sales Agreement for a 3% commission on gross proceeds.
+On April 28, 2016, we entered into a sales agreement (the "2016 Sales Agreement") with Cowen and Company, LLC ("Cowen"), as sales agent, pursuant to which we could have, from time to time, issued and sold common stock with an aggregate value of up to \$15.0 million in at-the-market ("ATM") sales.
+On the same day, we filed a prospectus supplement under our existing shelf registration relating to the 2016 Sales Agreement.
+Cowen acted as sole sales agent for any sales made under the 2016 Sales Agreement for a 3% commission on gross proceeds.
 Our common stock was sold at prevailing market prices at the time of the sale, and, as a result, prices varied.
-During the six months ended June 30, 2017, we sold an aggregate of 1,486,474 shares of common stock using the ATM, resulting in net proceeds of \$9.1 million, net of expenses of approximately \$0.3 million of Cowen's commission.
-With these sales, we sold all \$15 million of shares under the Sales Agreement, and the Sales Agreement was terminated.
+During the year ended December 31, 2016, we sold 500,889 shares of common stock using the ATM, resulting in net proceeds of \$5.4 million, net of expenses of approximately \$0.2 million of Cowen's commission.
+During the year ended December 31, 2017, we sold an aggregate of 1,486,474 shares of common stock using the ATM, resulting in net proceeds of \$9.1 million, net of expenses of approximately \$0.3 million of Cowen's commission.
+With these sales, we sold all \$15 million of shares under the 2016 Sales Agreement, and the 2016 Sales Agreement was terminated.